 STEP 3: Position Interviews

 Administrators/directors select applicants from among the qualified applicants and schedule interviews.
 Applicants are generally interviewed at the school/department where the vacancy exists.
-After the interviews have been completed, the administrators/directors make employment recommendations to the HR department.
+After the interviews, the administrators/directors make employment recommendations to the HR department.

 STEP 4: Reference Checks